-SGEU also offers several Leadership Development (LD) courses that will increase your knowledge of your union.
-LD 5, which can be taken online, provides an introduction to SGEU.
-You may also be interested in LD 10 – which focuses on the role of the steward – and LD 11, which focuses on respectful workplaces.
-To register for these courses, sign up via the course calendar (embed link) or contact firstname.lastname@example.org.
+SGEU also offers several Learning Development (LD) courses that will increase your knowledge of your union.
+LD 5 provides an introduction to SGEU.
+You may also be interested in LD 10, which focuses on the role of the steward; and LD 11, which focuses on respectful workplaces.
+To register for these courses, sign up via the course calendar or contact firstname.lastname@example.org.

 As well, you can always talk to your local steward or other elected representatives if you have questions about SGEU.

-SGEU’s top priority is to represent its members through collective bargaining and during workplace disputes.
-However, it also works to maintain strong public services and to improve conditions for people across Saskatchewan.
+SGEU’s top priority is to represent members through collective bargaining and during workplace disputes.
+Our union also works to maintain strong public services and to improve conditions for people across Saskatchewan.

-SGEU opposes privatization and champions investment in dependable, cost-effective public services; it advocates for equitable treatment for marginalized groups; it pushes for safer and fairer labour legislation and a higher minimum wage; and much more.
+We oppose privatization and champions investment in dependable, cost-effective public services; advocate for equitable treatment for marginalized groups; push for safer and fairer labour legislation and a higher minimum wage; and much more.
 Some of this work is done directly by SGEU, and some of it is done through labour organizations SGEU is affiliated with: the Saskatchewan Federation of Labour, the National Union of Public and General Employees, and the Canadian Labour Congress.

 A Collective Bargaining Agreement is a contract negotiated between a union and an employer.
 It outlines the conditions of employment, including wages, hours of work, benefits, and other conditions.
 Members elect a committee to negotiate an agreement on their behalf, and once a tentative agreement is reached, members vote on whether or not to accept it.

 There are two main ways for SGEU members to participate in the process of bargaining their collective agreement.
 One is to seek election to your bargaining unit’s bargaining committee – the group of members who negotiate the terms of the agreement with the employer.